Updated: Jan 2

 Don't try to go alone.
 Look for the wise sage to guide you.
-If you try to reinvent the wheel you will find time wasted interfering with your peace of mind.
-In western cultures some people gather all they need from the internet.
+If you try to reinvent the wheel, you will find time wasted interfering with your peace of mind.
+In western cultures, some people gather all they need from the internet.
 In these modern times, which is always happening now, seeking advice from the elders in your village (metaphorically) might be a good idea.
 They will most likely give you valuable information based on good and bad experiences gathered over a lifetime.
-However, if you can't find a wise sage in your village check the census of the internet.
+However, if you can't find a wise sage in your village, check the internet census.

 3. Protect your energy

-It is astonishing how many people's minds are tortured by allowing harmful energy to dictate the rest of their day, week and beyond.
+It is astonishing how many people's minds are tortured by allowing harmful energy to dictate the rest of their day, week, and beyond.
 Just turning on the tube (TV) is one way to create negative energy in your home.
-What if we decided allowing only positive thoughts to flow into our mind even if we are hearing negative ones.
-A person might show strong and relentless disapproval by ganging up on your well-being even if you have simply made a mistake.
-Perhaps take the ego bruising, hurtful advice and empower yourself.
+What if we decided to allow only positive thoughts to flow into our minds even if we hear negative ones.
+A person might show strong and relentless disapproval by ganging up on your well-being even if you have made a mistake.
+Perhaps take the ego-bruising, hurtful advice and empower yourself.
 Taking in what we perceive as negative feedback could be turned into an opportunity to learn.
-At that moment we can decided on what-to do, what-not to do and how-to treat others.
-If you don't like the lack of compassion decide to pay it forward giving positive energy in return.
+At that moment, we can decide what-to-do, what-not to do, and how to treat others.
+If you don't like the lack of compassion, decide to pay it forward, giving positive energy in return.

 4. Be aware of your surroundings

 Not all of us are fortunate to choose where we live.
 But we can choose to see what we have.
 A man named Roger lives in a disadvantaged rural community in Zambia.
 His mind was created to live as a child while his body aged in a world with no limitations.
 He sees invention opportunities all around him.
-To most of us he has little opportunities and tools to create with, but to Roger his world is surrounded by a multitude of objects.
+He has few opportunities and tools to create with most of us, but to Roger, his world is surrounded by a multitude of objects.
 Look around to see what you can work with.
-When teaching in rural and poverty-stricken communities it is amazing to experience the appreciation for simple living.
+When teaching in rural and poverty-stricken communities, it is amazing to experience the appreciation for simple living.
 The minds of some people living in less desirable surroundings seem to possess the most mental well-being.
 We all have abundance if we choose to see it.

 5. Believe in magic

-When watching Britain's Got Talent and Marc Spelmann the magician, it was astonishing how he was able to use his magic tricks to show all of us something we have not seen before.
-This truly was an awesome magic show that even amazed the minds judges, the audience and even those watching at home.
-According to medical research the human brain has a far greater capacity.
+When watching Britain's Got Talent and Marc Spelmann, the magician, it was astonishing how he could use his magic tricks to show all of us something we have not seen before.
+This truly was an awesome magic show that even amazed the minds of judges, the audience, and even those watching at home.
+According to medical research, the human brain has a far greater capacity.
 Don't be afraid to challenge your mind on how to control the intake of positive and negative energy.
 Mahatma Gandhi said it simply, “Strength does not come from physical capacity.
 It comes from an indomitable will.”
 Perhaps he was referring to the magic of the mind and spirit!

 *If you are enjoying The Stymied Optimist weekly articles, please consider visiting one of our education and wellness affiliate links.
 No need to purchase anything, a visit generates small revenue.
 Thank you!!